 - Rental Assistance Properties: 90% LTC or 1.11 DSCR

-Up to 10% of gross floor space, or 15% of gross income, can be associated with commercial and retail space.
-Borrowers must be bankruptcy-remote, single asset entities, and can be either for-profit or non-profit.
-Mortgage insurance is required.
-Stabilization must be projected within 18 months upon receipt of the Certificate of Occupancy.
+Commercial and retail space can encompass up to 10% of gross floor space, or 15% of gross income.
+Up to Equally important, borrowers must be bankruptcy-remote, single asset entities, and can be either for-profit or non-profit.
+FHA requires mortgage insurance.
+Not to mention, stabilization must be projected within 18 months upon receipt of the Certificate of Occupancy.

 Online Resources for Multifamily Loans

 - The Mortgage Bankers Association offers Multifamily Market Research tools.

 - Find a curated selection of headlines about commercial lending from National Mortgage News.

 - The US Department of Housing & Urban Development provides visitors with resources, press releases, FAQs, and news.

 - The US Department of the Treasury has a resource list for Energy Conservation and Green Building Resources.

 - The Office of the Comptroller of the Currency also supplies resources and guidance concerning Multifamily rentals.

 Need a multifamily financing for a large apartment building project or large condominium project?
 Turn to Assets America®.
 Moreover, we are a large transaction commercial expert with greater than three decades of experience.
 In addition, we provide second-to-none, personal service with outstanding results!
 Call us today at (206) 622-3000!